WanbingZhao/WanbingZhao.github.io/index.md

 # Wanbing Zhao

-I am a first year PhD at Rice CS working with Prof. [Naihui Chia Group](https://sites.google.com/view/naihuichia).
+I am a first year PhD at Rice CS working with Prof. [Naihui Chia](https://sites.google.com/view/naihuichia).

 I have been lucky to be advised by Guofu Xu in [Dianmin Tong](https://www.researchgate.net/profile/Dianmin-Tong)'s group at Shandong University.